jim-easterbrook/Photini/src/doc/manual/configuration.rst

 PyQt options
 ^^^^^^^^^^^^

-The configuration file includes options to force use of PyQt4 instead of PyQt5 or PySide2, and use of QtWebKit instead of QtWebEngine.
+The configuration file includes options to select use of PyQt5 or PySide2, and use of QtWebKit instead of QtWebEngine.
 These may be useful if one of these components on your computer is incompatible with Photini.
 There are so many versions of PyQt that it is impossible to test Photini with every one.